FAQs

 Why is housing not included in the program cost?

-To learn more about program accommodation and the latest daily rates, please visit our accommodation page.
+To learn more about program accommodation and the latest daily rates, please visit our program housing page.

 Can I gain credit hours for this internship?